 One of the best things about visiting Bali is trying out the local food.
-It is a common misunderstanding that all Indonesian food is super spicy, however you can often choose how "hot" you'd like your food.
+It is a common misunderstanding that all Indonesian food is super spicy.
+However, you can often choose how "hot" you'd like your food.

-In this blog post, the Kura-Kura Guide editorial team introduces a selection of authentic Indonesian restaurants to tickle your taste buds.
+On this blog post, the Kura-Kura Guide editorial team introduces a selection of authentic Indonesian restaurants to tickle your taste buds.

-Although the name says "warung", this is more of a cosmopolitan restaurant where visiting tourists come to enjoy the local atmosphere and cuisine.
+Although the name says 'warung', this is more of a cosmopolitan restaurant where visiting tourists come to enjoy the local atmosphere and cuisine.

-Popular choices from the menu include satay (grilled chicken) and nasi goreng.
+Popular choices from the menu include satay (grilled chicken) and 'nasi goreng'.
 A trip to Made's Warung is a must for any Bali-lover.

 Made's Warung Kuta